GenTrajSim/UOP/README.md

 The ".gro" are the configuration files in Gromacs format.

 The ".POSCAR" files with the same name are configuration files only containing O atoms.

+The file name are integers from 1 to n. i.e. 1.gro 1.POSCAR 2.gro 2.POSCAR ...
 ## the code of predicating the types of local stuctures in above configurations:
 ```bash
 Uni_OP/Uni-OP_v0.2_testing.py